talentlessguy/streamdown/README.md

 ### `streamdown(opts)`

-Create a new `Transform` stream and return it.
+Create a new `Streamdown` transform stream and return it.